MyBord/mybord-server/docs/projectManagement.md

 ### B. High - MVP

 * change node env flag to something else to not interfere with webpack
+* only run console log of where server is ready at if on local
 * fix cors options
 * hot module should run only when node env === LOCAL
 * add build version to index page